 Modifications were made to the study zone surrounding the Newport-Inglewood Fault extending into the Newport Beach quadrangle.
-This modification, made by CDMG, July 1, 1986, narrowed the study zone from several thousand feet to 700 feet and shortened the zone which now stops just north of Atlanta Avenue in Huntington a) Seismic Hazards Zones Maps:
+This modification, made by CDMG, July 1, 1986, narrowed the study zone from several thousand feet to 700 feet and shortened the zone which now stops just north of Atlanta Avenue in Huntington Beach.

-Beach.
 Revisions were also made to the Seal Beach and Los Alamitos Quadrangles in 1986 and the La Habra quadrangle in 1991.
 The Yorba and Prado Dam quadrangles have not been changed from the date issued in 1980.